 Seek additional assistance as needed

-- Procurement Technical Assistance Centers (PTACs) are located in most states and are partially funded by DoD to provide small business concerns with information on how to do business with the Department of Defense.
+- Procurement Technical Assistance Centers are located in most states and are partially DOD-funded to provide small business concerns with information on how to do business with the Department of Defense.
 They provide training and counseling on marketing, financial, and contracting issues at minimal or no cost.

 - DefenseLink provides links to the homepages of every DoD activity.
 This information can be invaluable in researching the DoD marketplace and identifying your target market.